byronpendason/byronpendason.github.io/_posts/2021-11-04-new-webpage-to-generate-the-calendar.md

 date: 2021-11-04 01:02
 author: byronarn
 comments: true
-categories: [heathen worship, Heathenry, reconstruction]
+categories: [heathen worship, Heathenry, reconstruction, anglo-saxon calendar]
 ---
 <!-- wp:paragraph -->
 <p>A lot of Heathens avoid using an ancient lunisolar calendar (such as my reconstructed calendar) because of the hassle of calculating it all out.
 With this in mind, I programmed a webpage that will calculate the my Reconstructed Anglo-Saxon Calendar for any year.
 It includes the start of each month, the full moons, and the holy tides for any year that you input.
 Additionally, I have a date converter at the bottom of the page so that you can convert any Gregorian Calendar date to the Anglo-Saxon date.</p>